*Triple Bundle Lock Down Special! 22% SAVING

 You will receive a sunflower planting kit which includes approximately 150 tested seeds.

-All profits go to Playground Ideas who will donate Nüdel Karts to schools in Victoria who are doing it tough.
-We will donate 1 kart for every 1000 sunflower kits sold.
+All profits go to Playground Ideas who will donate Nüdel Rovers to schools or other non profit organisations in Australia who are doing it tough.

 The amazing Nüdel Kart Mini is a complete palm sized replica of the original classroom sized Nüdel Kart including over 200 FSC certified Plywood pieces, Food grade silicone tubes and connectors and fabrics.